nidhisht/python-pokeapi-client/README.md

 Open Terminal in visual studio code and navigate to the project path.
 Then follow below instructions.

 #### 1. Create Virtual Environment
-Run following command:
+Run the command:
 `python -m venv .\venv`

 #### 2. Install the library
-Run following command:
+Run the command:
 `pip install requests`